Top Ranked Colleges: Universities | Public Universities | Liberal Arts Colleges | Engineering | Business | Women's | Most Selective

 - Location: Northfield, Minnesota

-- Enrollment: 3,099 (all undergraduate)
+- Enrollment: 3,040 (all undergraduate)

 - Type of Institution: private liberal arts college affiliated with the Evangelical Lutheran Church in America

-- Distinctions: chapter of Phi Beta Kappa for strengths in the liberal arts and sciences; 12 to 1 student / faculty ratio; featured in Lauren Pope's Colleges That Change Lives; high graduation and retention rates; good financial aid; NCAA Division III athletics
+- Distinctions: Chapter of Phi Beta Kappa for strengths in the liberal arts and sciences; 12 to 1 student/faculty ratio; featured in Lauren Pope's Colleges That Change Lives; high graduation and retention rates; good financial aid; NCAA Division III athletics

 - For acceptance rate, test scores, costs and other information, visit the St. Olaf College profile